Single-photon cooling in microwave magneto-mechanics

-A promising candidate for achieving single-photon strong coupling is microwave optomechanics, as it provides high quality cavities with much lower frequencies and is particularly well adapted to cryogenic operation~\cite{regal_cavity_2011}.
-To date, the favored approach relies on a mechanically compliant element which modulates the capacitance of a microwave cavity.
+A promising candidate for achieving single-photon strong coupling is microwave optomechanics, as it provides high quality cavities with much lower frequencies and is particularly well adapted to cryogenic operation~\cite{regal_cavity_2011}. {To date, the favoured approach for cavity optomechanics relies on a mechanically compliant element which modulates the capacitance of a microwave cavity}.
 Ultimately bounded by the capacitor gap and the zero-point fluctuation amplitude of the resonator, state-of-the-art devices have reached couplings of a few hundreds of Hertz~\cite{aspelmeyer_cavity_2014}.
-Achieving single-photon strong coupling presents extreme technological challenges in order to either increase the bare coupling strength $g_0$ or decrease the cavity linewidth substantially.
-A milestone towards such regime is to achieve single-photon strong cooperativity, defined as~\cite{aspelmeyer_cavity_2014}: $C_0 = 4 g_0^2 / \kappa \Gamma_m > 1$.
-There, a single photon in the microwave cavity provides significant back action on the mechanical resonator~\cite{yuan_large_2015}, enabling single photon cooling.
-This regime was very recently achieved in the optical regime with massive resonators~\cite{guo_feedback_2019}, but remains challenging in the microwave regime due to the smaller coupling strengths.
+Achieving single-photon strong coupling presents extreme technological challenges in order to either increase the coupling strength $g_0$ or decrease the cavity linewidth substantially. {An important step towards this regime is to achieve a large single-photon cooperativity~\cite{aspelmeyer_cavity_2014}, $C_0 = 4 g_0^2 / \kappa \Gamma_m$. {For $C_0 > 1$, the back-action on the mechanical resonator from a single cavity photon is sufficient to enable cooling~\cite{yuan_large_2015}.}} This regime was recently achieved in the optical regime with massive resonators~\cite{guo_feedback_2019}, but remains challenging in the microwave regime due to the smaller coupling strengths.